Ensuring workplace safety is paramount for high-risk sectors committed to workplace resilience and the well-being of their employees.

 LTIR Formula

-The lost time incident rate formula: (lost time injuries / total hours worked) x 200,000 = LTIR per 100 employees.
+The lost time incident rate formula: (lost time injuries / total hours worked) x 200,000 = LTIR per 100 employees

 Why Is LTIR Important?

+This metric is a vital measurement of your organization’s safety performance.
 A higher number shows a disregard for employee safety, which can affect insurance premiums and turnover rates.
 Also, too many incidents result in significant lost time, poor company performance and publicity.

 The LTIR provides insight into past performances and helps leaders focus on problem areas and prevent similar incidents.
 To make this process more efficient, you can use automation tools that reduce the risk of human error in data entry and calculations.